shweelan/ado_db/assign1/README.md

 CS525 Assignment1:
-To run it, run the following commands
+To run it, execute the following commands

         $ make
         $./bin/run